active-hash/active_hash/README.md

       belongs_to :country
     end

 However, as of ActiveRecord 3.1 support for ActiveRecord's `belong_to` is broken.
-Instead, you must use the `belongs_to_active_hash` method:
+Instead, you must extend ActiveHash::Associations::ActiveRecordExtensions method:

     class Country < ActiveHash::Base
     end

     class Person < ActiveRecord::Base
       extend ActiveHash::Associations::ActiveRecordExtensions
+      belongs_to :country
+    end

+NOTE: this needs to be called on a subclass of ActiveRecord::Base.
+If you extend ActiveRecord::Base, it will not work.
+If you want to extend ActiveRecord::Base so all your AR models can belong to ActiveHash::Base objects, you can use the `belongs_to_active_hash` method:

+    ActiveRecord::Base.extend ActiveHash::Associations::ActiveRecordExtensions

+    class Country < ActiveHash::Base
+    end

+    class Person < ActiveRecord::Base
       belongs_to_active_hash :country
     end